kagehq/port-kill/WINDOWS.md

 ## 5) Troubleshooting

-- “Command not found” after install: add the install folder to your PATH (see step 2) or open a new shell.
+- **"Command not found" after install**: add the install folder to your PATH (see step 2) or open a new shell.
+- **"port-kill-console.exe not recognized"**: use `port-kill.exe --console` instead.
+The main binary works in both tray and console modes.
+- **Only one binary installed**: this is normal.
+Use `port-kill.exe --console` for console operations.
-- Access denied / can’t kill a process: run PowerShell/CMD “as Administrator”.
+- **Access denied / can't kill a process**: run PowerShell/CMD "as Administrator".
-- SmartScreen or AV blocks the exe: open file Properties and “Unblock”, or allow it in your AV.
+- **SmartScreen or AV blocks the exe**: open file Properties and "Unblock", or allow it in your AV.
-- Docker processes not showing: ensure Docker Desktop is running and `docker` is on PATH.
+- **Docker processes not showing**: ensure Docker Desktop is running and `docker` is on PATH.

 ## 6) Optional: MCP / HTTP control (automation)